sailasya/sentiment-analysis/README.md

 a) Consumer Key, b) Consumer Secret, c) Access Token and d) Access Token Secret.

-`Following are the steps to get the four tokens.
+Following are the steps to get the four tokens.

-1) Go to https://apps.twitter.com/ and log in with your twitter credentials.`
+1) Go to https://apps.twitter.com/ and log in with your twitter credentials.

-`2) Click on “Create New App” button.
+2) Click on “Create New App” button.

-3) Complete the form, check the “agree to the terms” check box and click on “Create your Twitter application” Button`
+3) Complete the form, check the “agree to the terms” check box and click on “Create your Twitter application” Button

-`4) In the next page, click on “API keys” tab, and copy the application’s “API key” and “API secret”.
+4) In the next page, click on “API keys” tab, and copy the application’s “API key” and “API secret”.

-5) Scroll down and click “Create my access token”``
+5) Scroll down and click “Create my access token”

 _Collect tweets data:_